eth-cscs/pyfirecrest/async-example.md

 # Examples for asyncio with pyfirecrest

-## In order to install this version of the library
+## How to install this version of the library

 ```bash
 git clone -b async_client https://github.com/ekouts/pyfirecrest-fork.git pyfirecrest